team-mayes/atesa/docs/example_study.rst

 This page will detail a complete workflow in ATESA for an example chemical reaction.
 Not every setting or option applied in this workflow will be appropriate for every application of ATESA; rather than being prescriptive, the purpose of this page is to illustrate a particular application of the software to help readers better grasp what running ATESA is actually like.
 If you're instead looking for an introduction to the theory underlying any of these steps, check out the :ref:`TheoryAndDefinitions` page.

-Where appropriate, this page will include complete examples of input, template, and configuration files. **Not all of the contents of these files will be appropriate for your application**.
-Therefore, we strongly discourage you from copying-and-pasting content from this page unless you know what you're doing.
-The complete files are provided only for illustrative purposes.
+Where appropriate, we have included complete examples of input, template, and configuration files as well as key results for each step.
+They can be found in the 'examples' folder downloaded with ATESA. **Not all of the contents of these files will be appropriate for your application**.
+You will almost certainly need to make changes to one or more of these files to suit your particular model and computing cluster environment.
+Also note that because of the non-deterministic nature of these methods, you should not expect to get exactly identical results if you follow along with these steps yourself.

 Initial Setup and the Model
 ---------------------------